pqina/flip/README.md

 // logs {supported: true, options: {…}, helper: {…}, data: {…}, DOM: {…}, …}
 ```

+## Docs

+Information on how to customize Tick and use the Tick API can be found on the [product website](https://pqina.nl/tick/).

 ## Accessibility

 For better compatibility with screenreaders we need to hide the flip view using `aria-hidden`, this prevents the contents from being read out load.
 We can then use an `aria-label` attribute to provide a formatted label instead.